movebank/movebank-api-doc/movebank-api.md

 |2008-05-31 16:30:39.998 |    -1.372881|     -89.74014|       2911059| 2911107|
 |2008-05-31 18:00:49.998 |    -1.372891|     -89.74016|       2911059| 2911107|
 |2008-05-31 19:30:18.998 |    -1.372912|     -89.74013|       2911059| 2911107|
+...
 ```

-By default, requests for event data return the event-level dataset (the “tracking data” for location sensors) limited to the variables timestamp, location_lat, location_long, individual_id, tag_id (using internal Movebank identifiers) and including locations not associated with an animal (i.e. there is no `individual_id`) and locations marked as outliers.
-Datasets often contain additional variables, local tag and animal identifiers might be preferred to the internal IDs, and non-location sensors (e.g. geolocators and accelerometers) do not contain location coordinates.
-In addition, if any filtering has been done on the study (e.g. to flag outliers) it might be important to receive the 'visible' and outlier attributes.
+By default, requests for event data return the event-level dataset (the “tracking data” for location sensors) limited to the variables timestamp, location_lat, location_long, individual_id, and tag_id.
+This default request **does not include**
+- Local identifiers specified by the data owner;
+- The "visible" attribute, which is used to identify records that have been flagged as outliers;
+- Additional data attributes often contained within the study, including for sensors that do not contain location coordinates (e.g. geolocators and accelerometers).

+We recommend including individual_local_identifier, tag_local_identifier, and visible in event-level requests, as shown in the following examples, to include identifiers and outlier flags as managed by the data owner.
+Read more about [understanding data from Movebank](#understanding-data-from-movebank) above.

 #### Get event data with all event-level attributes
 `https://www.movebank.org/movebank/service/direct-read?entity_type=event&study_id=2911040&attributes=all`